-Pensions remain a key issue for the resolution of the NASUWT's trade dispute with the Minister for Education.
+Pensions remain a key issue for the resolution of the NASUWT national trade dispute with the Secretary of State for Education.

-The NASUWT is the only union which has implemented continuous national industrial action since November 2011 across England, Wales, Northern Ireland and Scotland against reforms to the teachers' pension schemes.
+The NASUWT is the only union to have implemented continuous national industrial action since November 2011 across England, Wales, Northern Ireland and Scotland against reforms to the teachers' pension schemes.

-These reforms have increased the teachers' normal pension age (NPA), reduced benefits and increased pension contributions.
+The Government reforms have increased the teachers' normal pension age (NPA), reduced benefits and increased pension contributions.

-Public service workers' pension schemes, including the teachers' pension schemes across the UK, have been attacked relentlessly by the UK Government.
-NASUWT members lobbied the Northern Ireland Assembly against implementing these adverse provisions in Northern Ireland and continue to campaign against them.
+Public service workers' pension schemes, including the teachers' pension schemes across the UK, have been attacked relentlessly by the Government since 2011.

-False claims were made that public service pension arrangements, such as the Northern Ireland Teachers' Pension Scheme (NITPS), are 'gold-plated', too generous and a burden on the public purse, i.e. on taxpayers in general.
+False claims were made that public service pension arrangements, such as the Teachers' Pension Scheme (TPS), were 'gold-plated', too generous and a burden on the public purse, i.e. on taxpayers in general.

 In addition, those attacking the schemes claimed that it was unfair for public service workers to have such pension schemes when workers in the private sector do not.